WNJX-TV

 WNJX-TV (channel 4) is a Spanish-language independent television station in Mayagüez, Puerto Rico.
-It is a full-time satellite of San Juan–based WAPA-TV (channel 4), owned by Hemisphere Media Group.
+It is a full-time satellite of San Juan–based WAPA-TV (channel 4), owned by WAPA Media Group.
 WNJX-TV's transmitter is located at Monte del Estado in Maricao, while its parent station maintains studios on Avenida Luis Vigoreaux in Guaynabo.

 WNJX-TV's fourth digital subchannel operates as a full-time satellite of Telemundo owned-and-operated station WKAQ-TV (channel 2) under a time brokerage agreement with NBCUniversal's Telemundo Station Group.
 Branded on-air as Telemundo West, this subchannel is mapped to virtual channel 2.12 rather than 4.4.
 WNJX-DT4's parent station maintains studios on Roosevelt Avenue in San Juan.

 Technical information

 Subchannels

 The station's digital signal is multiplexed:

 Analog-to-digital conversion

-WNJX-TV shut down its analog signal over UHF channel 22, on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+WNJX-TV shut down its analog signal over UHF channel 22, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
 The station's digital signal remained on its pre-transition UHF channel 23.
 Through the use of PSIP, digital television receivers display the station's virtual channel at VHF channel 4.